A categorification of cluster algebras of type B and C through symmetric quivers

 \begin{definition} Let $T$ be a $\theta$-invariant triangulation of $\Poly_{2n+2}$.
 Let $\bold{u}_T=\{u_1,\dots, u_n\}$ be the cluster associated to $T$, and $\bold{y}_T=(y_1,\dots, y_n)$ be the initial coefficient vector of generators of $\mathbb{P}=\text{Trop}(y_1,\dots, y_n)$.
-Then $\mathcal{A}(T)^B:=\mathcal{A}(\bold{u}_T,\bold{y}_T,DB(\Bar{T}))$ (resp. $\mathcal{A}(T)^C:=\mathcal{A}(\bold{u}_T,\bold{y}_T,B(\Bar{T})D)$) is the $cluster$ $algebra$ $of$ $type$ $B_n$ (resp. $C_n$) $with$ $principal$ $coefficients$ $in$ $T$. \end{definition}
+Then $\mathcal{A}^B (T):=\mathcal{A}(\bold{u}_T,\bold{y}_T,DB(\Bar{T}))$ (resp. $\mathcal{A}^C(T):=\mathcal{A}(\bold{u}_T,\bold{y}_T,B(\Bar{T})D)$) is the $cluster$ $algebra$ $of$ $type$ $B_n$ (resp. $C_n$) $with$ $principal$ $coefficients$ $in$ $T$. \end{definition}

-\begin{remark} $\mathcal{A}(T)^B$ (resp. $\mathcal{A}(T)^C$), up to a change of coefficients, does not depend on $T$, but it depends only on $n$, since any two centrally symmetric triangulations of $\Poly_{2n+2}$ can be obtained from each other by a sequence of flips of diameters and pairs of centrally symmetric flips. \end{remark}
+\begin{remark} $\mathcal{A}^B (T)$ (resp. $\mathcal{A}^C(T)$), up to a change of coefficients, does not depend on $T$, but it depends only on $n$, since any two $\theta$-invariant triangulations of $\Poly_{2n+2}$ can be obtained from each other by a sequence of flips of diameters and pairs of centrally symmetric flips. \end{remark}